greenelab/phenoplier_manuscript/manuscript.md

 ![
 **Schematic of the PhenoPLIER framework.**
 **a)** High-level schematic of PhenoPLIER (a gene module-based method) in the context of TWAS (single-gene) and GWAS (single-variant).
-PhenoPLIER integrates groups of genes co-expressed in specific cell types (gene modules) with gene-trait and gene-drug associations.
+In GWAS, we identify variants associated with traits.
+In TWAS, first, we identify variants that are associated with gene expression levels (eQTLs); then, prediction models based on eQTLs are used to impute gene expression, which is used to compute gene-trait associations.
-At the bottom-right corner, we show how a drug downregulates two genes (A and C) that are part of the disease-associated Gene module 1.
+Resources such as LINCS L1000 provide information about how a drug perturbs gene expression; at the bottom-right corner, we show how a drug downregulates two genes (A and C).
-**b)** The integration consists of projecting gene-trait/gene-drug associations from PhenomeXcan/LINCS L1000 (bottom) to a latent space based on gene modules (represented by latent variables/LVs) from MultiPLIER (top).
-This process generates matrices $\mathbf{\hat{L}}$ and $\mathbf{\hat{M}}$, where LVs now describe each drug/trait.
-In the middle, we show the three main computational components provided by PhenoPLIER to perform this integration:
+In PhenoPLIER, these data types are integrated using groups of genes co-expressed across one or more conditions (such as cell types) that we call gene modules or latent variables/LVs.
+**b)** The integration process in PhenoPLIER uses low-dimensional representations (matrices $\mathbf{Z}$ and $\mathbf{B}$) learned from large gene expression datasets (top).
+We used gene-drug information $\mathbf{L}$ from LINCS L1000 and gene-trait associations $\mathbf{M}$ from TWAS: PhenomeXcan was used as the discovery cohort, and eMERGE as replication (middle).
+PhenoPLIER provides three computational components (bottom):
-1) an LV-based regression model,
+1) an LV-based regression model that associates an LV $j$ ($\mathbf{Z}_j$) with a trait $i$ ($\mathbf{M}_i$),
-2) a clustering framework to learn groups of traits, and 3) an LV-based drug repurposing approach.
+2) a clustering framework that learns groups of traits from TWAS associations projected into the LV space ($\hat{\mathbf{M}}$), and 3) an LV-based drug repurposing approach that uses the projection of TWAS ($\hat{\mathbf{M}}$) and LINCS L1000 ($\hat{\mathbf{L}}$) into the LV space.
-**c)** LV603, termed as a neutrophil signature in the original MultiPLIER study, was associated in PhenoPLIER with neutrophil counts and other white blood cells (bottom, showing the top 10 traits for LV603 after projecting gene-trait associations in PhenomeXcan).
+**c)** Genes that are part of LV603, termed as a neutrophil signature [@doi:10.1016/j.cels.2019.04.003], were expressed in relevant cell types (top).
+LV603 was associated in PhenoPLIER with neutrophil counts and other white blood cells (bottom, showing the top 10 traits for LV603 after projecting gene-trait associations in PhenomeXcan).
-Genes that are part of LV603 were expressed in relevant cell types (top).
+eQTLs: expression quantitative trait loci;
 MVN: multivariate normal distribution;
 PBMC: peripheral blood mononuclear cells;
 mDCs: myeloid dendritic cells.